klowdee/aws-raw-notes/architecting-accelerator-raw-notes.md

 ### Subnets

 Subnets are a zonal resource (not regional).
 Subnet placement is very important.
 A subnet is a logical container with a VPC that holds VPC resources.
-Let’s you isolate resources from each other.
+Lets you isolate resources from each other.
 Ex.
 Can create one subnet for public access, and other for web resources to access.
-Kind of similar to LANS/vLANS.
+Kind of similar to LANs/VLANs.
 Every instance has to exist within a subnet.
 Once created in a subnet, cannot move it out.
 Can’t move instances from one VPC to another.
 Carve out a small CIDR block for each subnet.

 You don’t get all IP addresses from AWS.
 They reserve 5.